Liberation (film series): Development

-The work on the series commenced in 1966.
+Work on the series commenced in 1966.
 German film scholar Ralf Schenk noted that "virtually all means were made available... for Ozerov"; Lars Karl estimated the project's budget was equivalent to US$40 million.
 The director was also closely supervised – the series had to meet the approval of General Alexei Yepishev, the Chief of the Armed Forces' Political Directorate, as well as that of Mikhail Suslov.
 Lazar Lazarev, a member of the Soviet Filmmakers' Association, wrote "Liberation ...was forced down from above, from the Ideological Departments".
 From the very beginning, it was made clear that the films should not deal with the darker chapters of World War II, such as the defense of Moscow and Stalingrad, but only with the Red Army's unbroken string of victories from the Battle of Kursk onwards.

 At first, two prominent authors, Konstantin Simonov and Viktor Nekrasov, were offered to write the script.
 Both saw Liberation as an effort to rehabilitate Stalin, and declined.
 After Nekrasov's and Simonov's refusal, Yuri Bondarev and Oscar Kurganov were tasked with writing the script.
 Originally, the series was supposed to be a purely historical, documentary-like trilogy called The Liberation of Europe 1943–45.
 Fearing this style would discourage viewers, it was decided to combine fictional characters into the plot.
 Bondarev wrote the live action scenes; Kurganov was responsible for the historical parts, featuring the leaders and generals.
 The latter sections were intentionally filmed in black-and-white, to resemble old footage.
 The script introduced many little-known details about the Soviet-German War's history, that were rarely discussed publicly: notably, General Andrey Vlasov was presented for the first time in Soviet cinema.
 Vlasov's was an uncredited role, referred to only as "the General" on set.

 Foreign film studios were invited to take part in the production, beside Mosfilm: The East German company DEFA, The Yugoslav Avala Film and the Italian Dino de Laurentiis Cinematografica.
 Zespół Filmowy Start, the first Polish studio to participate in the co-production of Liberation, was closed at April 1968.
 It was replaced by Przedsiębiorstwo Realizacji Filmów-Zespoły Filmowe (PRF-ZF).

 Ozerov asked Marshal Georgy Zhukov to be the films' chief military consultant.
 However, Zhukov had little political influence at the time, and the establishment did not approve of him.
 Eventually, General Sergei Shtemenko took the role.
 In spite of this, Ozerov consulted with Zhukov unofficially, and the Marshal provided him with the draft of his memoirs.
 There were other consultants, as well: Generals Alexander Rodimtsev, Grigory Oriol and Sergei Siniakov, Vice-Admiral Vladimir Alexeyev, Polish Army Colonel Zbigniew Załuski and National People's Army Colonel Job von Witzleben.

 The script of the first two parts was completed by the end of 1966, and the producers began preparing to commence filming shortly after.